Why We Built This

 The words you reach for first.
 The way you order your clinical reasoning.
 Whether you lead with the diagnosis or the history.
 How you address a colleague.
 How do you close a letter when the news is complicated.

 For specialists, this matters in a way that goes beyond efficiency.
 A referral letter is not the same as a clinical note.
 Where a GP's notes are primarily functional records, accurate and internal, a specialist's letter is a professional communication between colleagues.
 It carries clinical reasoning and recommendations to a colleague who has placed their trust in that referral relationship.
-The tone, the structure, the language of that letter reflect on the specialist's professional standing directly.
+The tone, structure, and language of that letter directly reflect the specialist's professional standing.
 Referring GPs read these letters repeatedly over the course of long careers.
 They know, from the first paragraph, whether it sounds right.
 When it doesn't, when the voice is slightly off or the phrasing a little generic, it registers.
 Not as an error.
 As a subtle inconsistency that erodes the sense of a known and trusted colleague on the other end.

 When AI generates output that doesn't carry your fingerprint, you feel it immediately.
 And you fix it.
 Every time.
 Because you cannot send something that doesn't sound like you.
 Not to the GP who has referred patients to you for a decade.
 Not under your name.